 Custody and Domestic Violence

-Whenever there is abuse of a child (or other parent), the courts will also promote a parenting plan that values safety and security above all else.
-In domestic violence situations, it is most often prudent to seek out supervised visitation and a parenting plan that allows for drop offs and picks ups at safe locations that allow for minimal interaction between the parents.
+Whenever child abuse (or abuse of the other parent occurs), the courts will usually promote a parenting plan that values safety and security above all else.
+The courts may deny, restrict, or limit the possession of a child by a parent who has a possessory conservatorship.
+If there is evidence of a history or pattern of domestic violence in the past two years prior to filing a legal suit, the court may order supervised visitation with a parenting plan that allows for drop-offs and pickups at safe locations that allow for minimal interaction between the parents.
 If you are currently in fear for your safety or the safety of your children, please contact local law enforcement for assistance.

 When supervised visitation is ordered, a supervised visitation provider will be called upon to be present during parental visitation.
 The provider can be a paid professional, or an impartial friend or family member.
 The visitation supervisor will be present for the entire visit, and will observe behavior and note conversation, while paying close attention to how the visit is unfolding between the parent and child.
 The provider can, if necessary, interrupt or end a visit if the provider feels the child is endangered.